sebastianesch/sap-cap-examples/draft-delete/README.md

 Run `cds watch` and then execute the API calls in `test/example-service.http`

-The sample data csv files contain one entry for Foos with two Bars, first create a draft for the Foo entity with the `Create Foo Draft` request, then delete one Bar from the created draft via the `Delete Bar from Foo Draft` request.
+The sample data csv files contain one entry for Foos with two Bars.

+First create a draft for the Foo entity with the `Create Foo Draft` request, then delete one Bar from the created draft via the `Delete Bar from Foo Draft` request.

 Then delete a non-draft Bar with the `Delete Bar without Draft` request.

 Notice the log output on the console: